 QUOMODO (in which way) – inspired by Riesling

-SOLUMODO (barely) – inspired by Semillon
+SOLUMODO (the solo way) – inspired by Semillon

 Abel, Emma, Bailin and Rouille.